thephpleague/url/4.0/url/properties.md

 You can compare two PSR-7 `UriInterface` compliant URLs object to see if they represent the same resource using the `Url::sameValueAs` method.
 The method compares the two objects according to their respective `__toString` methods with the following normalizations applied before comparison:

-- each host is converted using the punycode algorithm;
-- each query string is sorted according to their offsets;
+- the query string is sorted according to their parameters keys;

 ~~~php
 use League\Uri\Url;